osquery/tools/README.md

-# packaging-tools
+# Tools

 Tools for maintaining osquery releases

 ## Release Notes & Changelog Generation

 `cmd/release-notes` is a simple wrapper around github to generate a CHANGELOG.
-Examines an existing CHANGELOG file, and enumerates commits via graphql to generate list of things to add to the changelog.
+It uses graphql to cather the list of all commits, and then examines an existing CHANGELOG file to suggest the omissions.

+It categorizes the commits based on simple logic based on the PR labels.

 Output will be displayed to stdout.